abdithelastsaiyan/AniRisu/README.md

 Use [Expo Router](https://docs.expo.dev/router/introduction/) with [Nativewind](https://www.nativewind.dev/v4/overview/) styling.

-This is my Project for a Small Anime Watchlist App :)
+This is my project for a small Anime watchlist app :)